-This year, 152 households accessed one or more City-funded rental assistance programs.
-This intentional use of funding (both subsidy and case management services) is one of the community's core strategies to ensure successful transitions to self-sufficiency.
-Both the coordinated assessment and diversion processes play key roles in ensuring clients receive the most appropriate services for their individual needs.
-The community continues to participate in the Built for Zero Initiative which brings together a coalition of organizations that partner around this work and is succeeding in placing veterans and chronically homeless persons in housing throughout the year.
+This year, 184 households accessed one or more City-funded short and medium term financial assistance programs.
+This intentional use of funding (both financial assistance and case management services) is one of the community's core strategies to housing stability.
+Street outreach, coordinated entry and diversion processes play key roles in ensuring clients receive the most appropriate services for their individual needs.
+The community continues to participate in the Built for Zero Initiative which brings together a coalition of organizations that partner around this work and is succeeding in placing veterans homeless persons in housing throughout the year.